pni-lab/connattractor/docs/01-paper.md

 +++ {"part": "acknowledgements"}
 ## Acknowledgements

-The work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation; projects ‘TRR289 - Treatment Expectation’, ID 422744262 and ‘SFB1280 - Extinction Learning’, ID 316803389).
+The work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation; projects ‘TRR289 - Treatment Expectation’, ID 422744262 and ‘SFB1280 - Extinction Learning’, ID 316803389) and by IBS-R015-D1 (Institute for Basic Science; C.W.-W.).
 +++

 +++ {"part": "data-availability"}